Australasian Films: Feature Production

 Starting with Painted Daughters in 1925, Australasian produced a number of features, including works from director Raymond Longford.
 They made five in 12 months, none of which made much impact internationally, so they decided to embark on two major productions, For the Term of His Natural Life (1927) and The Adorable Outcast (1928), both of which featured American stars and director, Norman Dawn Together these movies lost an estimated £30,000.
 The company soon withdrew from production but in June 1932 it re-emerged as Cinesound Productions.

+In 1928, Greater Union is selling off certain assets of Australasian Films to a First National Pictures executive John C. Jones, who formed the new company to Greater Australasian Films.
+The company entered a contract with major American firm Columbia Pictures later on, and absorbed British Dominions Films.

+In 1935, Greater Australasian Films was sold off to Columbia Pictures, effectively folding the company.

+F. Stuart Doyle applied many lessons learned from Australasian Films when he established Cinesound Productions.